Special Educational Needs and Disability (SEND)

 We aim to meet a wide range of children’s needs in school and this can often require a great deal of understanding from everyone in our school community.
-We ask that parents support us in our inclusive practice by modelling and showing sensitivity to all pupils and especially those with Special educational Needs so that children understand that are all unique!
+We ask that parents support us in our inclusive practice by modelling and showing sensitivity to all pupils and especially those with Special educational Needs so that all children understand that we are all unique!
 The diversity of needs that children encounter at school will help them to become tolerant, understanding individuals who can grow up in an increasingly diverse society.

 All children are given full access to the National Curriculum and are included and encouraged to participate in extra-curricular activities, whatever their additional needs.
 Further details of the procedures are set out in the school's Inclusion / Special Educational Needs Policy.

 Worries or Concerns?

 As always, if you are worried about your child in any way, please do not hesitate to come into school to meet with myself and/or your child’s class teacher.
 Quite often, a worry can have a simple answer or reassurance.
 Don’t just worry at home- come and talk about it.

 It is worth remembering that if you are concerned about your child’s progress, it is always a good idea to have his/her vision and/ or hearing checked, as even the slightest sensory difficulties can impact on a child’s concentration and performance, as can tiredness.